broesie/beautiful-jekyll/tutorials/hass/tasker_integration/quick_toggles.md

 Be sure before you start, that you have setup your tasker correctly, by creating global variables.
 See also how to [configure Tasker for Home Assistant](https://broesie.github.io/tutorials/hass/tasker_integration/set_global_vars)

 ### Step 2: Check your tasks to control your devices
 In previous tutorials, was explained how to create seperate tasks to control your devices in Tasker.
 Be sure that you have created such tasks.
-It is explained here: https://github.com/broesie/Home-Assistant/blob/master/Tutorials/Tasker/Control_Hass_Devices.md
+It is explained [here](https://broesie.github.io/tutorials/hass/tasker_integration/control_hass_devices)

 Example task of **HA - LivingTop On** will contain: